soggybag/glitch-storm/README.md

 * Prints the current state to the Serial Monitor (if `isDebugging` is true).

+**Note!** Do to the use of Timers and Interrupts, code here is not run on the regular schedule.
+Therefore printing serial ouput will be inconsistent or nonexistent. **If you are debugging with serial output turning the sample rate down will allow serial messages to display!**

 ### ⏱ **ISR — Audio Interrupt: Runs at Sample Rate**

 ```cpp